-Riverton City has identified eight locations of historical significance to educate local residents about the city’s past.
+Riverton City has identified nine locations of historical significance to educate local residents about the city’s past.
 Residents and neighbors are encouraged to visit these locations and read the on-site historical information to learn about their place in Riverton's history.

 Limited Edition Historic Preservation Commission Coins